 Take note of what surface you are on.

 The ideal surface is a dry gravel road because if you grab too much throttle, your tire with spin enough to avoid a sudden load on the engine.
 And if you lock up, you will, hopefully, slide to a stop.

-Pavement is a good break in surface because you have more control over your bike, but you lack the safety net of a loose surface.
+The pavement is a good break-in surface because you have more control over your bike, but you lack the safety net of a loose surface.

 When braking in your engine, you want to avoid any sudden load, over-revving and lugging.